 Before you send a flurry of emails, learn how to collab with other YouTubers first.

-1. Find Creators On Your Level
+1. Find Creators on Your Level

 Audience size is the first thing to consider when planning great collabs.
 Don't worry: You don’t need thousands of subscribers for a video project.
 You just need a collaborator whose channel size is close to your own.